The Carburetor Shop LLC

 main metering circuit.
 IF A MORE RADICAL CAM HAS BEEN INSTALLED, a vacuum

 gauge should be connected, and a reading of idle vacuum obtained.
-If the idle
+If the

-weaker spring on the power-valve actuating-valve.
+a weaker spring on the power-valve actuating-valve.
 A kit with a number of

 different calibrated springs is available from The Carburetor Shop LLC.
 The